bijay-gh/face_emotion_embedding/README.md

 ## Citation

+If you use this code, please cite as
+G. K. Mishra and B. Ghimire, "Typing with emotions: Emotion Embedding in text apps," TechRxiv, Aug.
+2, 2025.
+DOI: 10.36227/techrxiv.175416003.30236370/v1

-If you use this code, please cite the original Swin Transformer and SAM papers.
+For the concept, please cite the original Swin Transformer and

 ## License

-This project is licensed under the MIT License.# face_emotion_embedding
+This project is licensed under the MIT License.